 - Online Tracking: gone are the days of sitting and wondering how far along you are in the process.
 VisaHQ gives you access to online, real-time updates on the application process.

-VisaHQ is competitively priced, ranging between US$79 to US$89 (not including the standard embassy fees) depending on the type of visa you require and how fast you require it.
+VisaHQ is competitively priced and easy to work with.
 All in all, I give VisaHQ five stars and confidently recommend it as a reliable option.